Danaus chrysippus: Subspecies

 D. c. alcippus is well on the way of becoming a distinct species.

-On the other hand, the former subspecies petilia is nowadays recognized as a good species, the lesser wanderer (D. petilia).
+On the other hand, the former subspecies petilia, nowadays is recognised as a good species, the lesser wanderer (D. petilia).
 More enigmatic is the status of the former subspecies (or forms) dorippus and bataviana.
 These are tentatively also regarded as a distinct species, the dorippus tiger (D. dorippus).

-However, it appears (from analysis of mtDNA sequences, which are only inherited from the mother) that the dorippus tiger is the product of an ancient lineage of Danaus hybridizing with plain tiger females.
-As the plain tiger is known to be parasitized at least occasionally by Spiroplasma bacteria which selectively kill off male hosts, a subsequent scarcity of plain tiger males might have led to this hybridization and the evolution of the dorippus tiger.
+However, it appears (from analysis of mtDNA sequences, which are only inherited from the mother) that the dorippus tiger is the product of an ancient lineage of Danaus hybridizing with plain tiger females As the plain tiger is known to be parasitised at least occasionally by Spiroplasma bacteria which selectively kill off male hosts, a subsequent scarcity of plain tiger males might have led to this hybridisation and the evolution of the dorippus tiger.
 From the colour pattern of this species, it can be assumed that the ancient lineage had no black apex on the forewings, as this characteristic is still absent in D. dorippus.

 The presumed subspecies cratippus most likely belongs to either the lesser wanderer or the dorippus tiger, but confirmation of its taxonomic status requires more research.
 In any case, these three species are closely related; their closest relatives, in turn, might be the soldier (D. eresimus) and queen (D. gilippus) butterflies.

 Several local forms have been described from Asia: